samiransen23/bAIes-SM-fork2/NAVIGATION.md

 This tutorial uses the bAIes approach that is founded on the principles of Bayesian inference.
 It combines the local strucural uncertainties in AlphaFold (AF) predictions with state-of-the-art molecular mechanics force fields to optimally improve the physico-chemical properties of the system.
 A more detailed theory is described in the following publication:

-S. Sen, S. E. Hoff, T. Morozova, V. Schnapka, M. Bonomi.
-Advancing in silico drug design with Bayesian refinement of AlphaFold models. [doi]
+[S. Sen, S. E. Hoff, T. Morozova, V. Schnapka, M. Bonomi.
+Advancing in silico drug design with Bayesian refinement of AlphaFold models.](https://doi.org/10.1101/2025.06.25.661454
+)

 ## Installation
 Installation instructions of the software to perform bAIes simulations in this tutorial can be found [here](install.md).